 You are paying for the computation, regardless of whether your transaction succeeds or fails.
 Even if it fails, the miners must validate and execute your transaction (compute) and therefore you must pay for that computation just like you would pay for a successful transaction.

-gas price) in ETH & USD when you search for your transaction on etherscan.io.
-This is not a TX fee that MyCrypto, or any other service provider, receives.
+Gas price) in ETH & USD values when you search for your transaction on Etherscan.io.
+This is not a transaction fee that MyCrypto, or any other service provider, receives.
 This fee is paid to miners for mining transactions, putting them into blocks, and securing the blockchain.

 To fill up your "tank", it takes...

-gas limit is called the limit because it's the maximum amount of units of gas you are willing to spend on a transaction.
-This avoids situations where there is an error somewhere in the contract, and you spend 1 ETH....10 ETH....1000 ETH..... going in circles but arriving no where.
+The gas limit is called the limit, because it's the maximum amount of units of gas you are willing to spend on a transaction.
+This avoids situations where there is an error somewhere in a contract, and you spend way too much Ether.
+MyCrypto will automatically estimate how much gas your transaction will use.

 However, the units of gas necessary for a transaction are already defined by how much code is executed on the blockchain.
-If you do not want to spend as much on gas, lowering the gas limit won't help much.
-You must include enough gas to cover the computational resources you use or your transaction will run out of gas.
+If you do not want to spend as much on gas, lowering the gas limit won't help.
+You must include enough gas to cover the computational resources you use, or your transaction will run out of gas.
 A standard transaction, from address A to address B with no contracts involved, will use a fixed amount of 21,000 gas.

-All unused gas is refunded to you at the end of a transaction.
-So if you go to MyCrypto, send 1 ETH to our donation address ( ? ), and use a gas limit of 400000 you will receive 400000 - 21000* back.
-However, if you were sending 1 ETH to a contract and your transaction to the contract fails (say, the Token Creation Period is already over), you will use the entire 400000 and receive nothing back.
+All unused gas is refunded to you at the end of a transaction, so if you go to MyCrypto, send 1 ETH to our donation address, and use a gas limit of 400,000 you will receive 400,000 - 21,000 back.
+However, if you were sending 1 ETH to a contract, and your transaction to the contract fails, your transaction may use the entire 400,000, and you receive nothing back.

 If you want to spend less on a transaction, you can do so by lowering the amount you pay per unit of gas.
 The price you pay for each unit increases or decreases how quickly your transaction will be mined.